🇧🇸 Junkanoo Bahamas

 Both sides of the street are full with large crowds of spectators and die-hard fans that you can barely move.
-People climb atop trees and street lights and fill balconies to get a good view.
-The atmosphere is electric, everyone is dancing and everyone is having a good time.
+People climbs atop trees and street lights and fill balconies to get a good view.
+The atmosphere is electric everyone is dancing and everyone is having a good time.

 All this is being done under the intense scrutiny of the judges who mark the groups on the who has the best music, costume and overall best group.
 At the end of the procession is when the judges announce the winners and hand out cash prizes and bragging rights for the next year.